AMReX-Astro/Castro/sphinx_docs/source/CastroGravity.rst

 The following parameters apply to gravity
 solves:

--  : how should we calculate gravity?
+-  gravity.gravity_type : how should we calculate gravity?
    Can be ConstantGrav, PoissonGrav, MonopoleGrav, or PrescribedGrav

--  : if gravity.gravity_type =
+-  gravity.const_grav : if gravity.gravity_type =
    ConstantGrav, set the value of constant gravity (default: 0.0)

--  : gravity.gravity_type =
+-  gravity.no_sync : gravity.gravity_type =
    PoissonGrav, do we perform the “sync solve"?
 (0 or 1; default: 0)

--  : if gravity.gravity_type
+-  gravity.no_composite : if gravity.gravity_type
    = PoissonGrav, whether to perform a composite solve (0 or 1;
    default: 0)

--  : maximum level to solve
+-  gravity.max_solve_level : maximum level to solve
    for :math:`\phi` and :math:`\mathbf{g}`; above this level, interpolate from below (default: :math:`{\tt MAX\_LEV} - 1`)

--  : if gravity.gravity_type =
+-  gravity.abs_tol : if gravity.gravity_type =
    PoissonGrav, this is the absolute tolerance for the Poisson solve.
 You can specify a single value for this tolerane (or do nothing, and get a reasonable default value), and then the absolute